Close the Loop

 - Document: Record the conversation, the customer's reaction, and the outcome in your CRM.

-The most common mistake is treating close the loop as an apology exercise.
+However, the most common mistake is treating close the loop as an apology exercise.
 It is not.
-It is a problem-solving conversation that rebuilds trust through action.
+Instead, it is a problem-solving conversation that rebuilds trust through action.

 Levels of Close the Loop